zorael/kameloso/README.md

 ### **Except nothing happens**

-Before allowing *anyone* to trigger any restricted functionality, the bot will query the server for what services account the accessing user is logged onto.
-For full administrative privileges you will need to be logged in with an account listed in the `admins` field in the configuration file, while other users may be defined in your `users.json` file.
-If a user is not logged onto services it is considered as not being uniquely identifiable.
+Before allowing *anyone* to trigger any restricted functionality, the bot will query the server for what services account the accessing user is logged onto, if not already known.
+For full administrative privileges you will need to be logged in with an account listed in the `admins` field in the configuration file, while other users may be defined in your [`users.json` file](#other-files).
+If a user is not logged onto services it is considered as not being uniquely identifiable and cannot be resolved to an account.

 > In the case of **hostmasks mode**, the above still applies but "accounts" are derived from hostmasks.
 See the **Admin** plugin `!hostmask` command (and the `hostmasks.json` file) for how to map hostmasks to would-be accounts.
 Hostmasks are a weaker solution to user identification but not all servers may offer services.
 See [the wiki entry on hostmasks](https://github.com/zorael/kameloso/wiki/On-servers-without-services-(e.g.-no-NickServ)) for more information.